 - On HTTP request (API Gateway), AWS calls our business logic

-- No server patching required - AWS patches all underlying servers itself
+- No patching servers - AWS patches all underlying servers of its Serverless components

 - Out-of-box monitoring - AWS Lambda invocations, durations, errors, are monitored by default

 - No logging setup required - Standard output automatically is piped into AWS’s logging capability

 - Minimal tracing required - AWS Lambda environments are already configured for tracing

 - No web server required - Cloudfront serves static assets hyper-effectively as is

 - Distributed “cron” out-of-box - use Cloudwatch Events to trigger a Containerized task or Lambda easily